dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tuning/new-document-grouping/_index.md

 The drop down allows users to block certain code sets.
 If more targeted handling is needed to include or exclude certain codes, consider using the includes or excludes method.

 Using includes or excludes allows users to override the settings and choose to either include or exclude certain code prefixes.
-The image above indicates thatthe group will uses codes that start with A,B,C,D,E,F,G, or H.
+The image above indicates that the group will uses codes that start with A,B,C,D,E,F,G, or H.

->[!Note] Includes and excludes cannot be used at the same time.
+>[!Warning] Includes and excludes cannot be used at the same time.

 Once the folder and engine handling have been set, select the documents to be included in this group.
 Click on {{%button%}}Edit{{%/button%}}, then {{%button%}}+Add{{%/button%}}.
 When choosing an operator, "Contains" will likely be the best choice.
 For example, if the user wants to put all radiology documents into a folder, consider that if it contains XR, NM, MRA, MRI, US, CT, then those should go into the radiology folder.
 Use a comma to separate multiple items.
 Click OK once complete.

-Once the new grouping is complete, select Save All in the top right corner.
+Once the new grouping is complete, select {{%button%}}Save All{{%/button%}} in the top right corner.